spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/03-app-profile-macros.md

-The variables are generated once the server layer or tier gets deployed.
-Output variables can be consumed by the higher tier layers in the app profile.
+The variables are generated when the server layer is deployed.
+Output variables can be consumed by the higher layers in the app profile.

 Check out the [Services Connectivity](/devx/app-profile/services/connectivity) page to learn how to use output variables for establishing network connectivity between services.